Human mobility networks reveal increased segregation in large cities: Methods

 \subsubsection{Decomposing segregation by time}

-Each \edgename edge ($e_{i,j,k}$) in our interaction network is timestamped with a time of interaction $t_{i,j,k}$.
-This allows us to decompose our overall \metric into fine-grained estimates of segregation during different hours of the day, by filtering for interactions that occurred within a specific hour.
+Each \edgename edge ($e_{i,j,k}$) in our exposure network is timestamped with a time of exposure $t_{i,j,k}$.
+This allows us to decompose our overall \metric into fine-grained estimates of segregation during different hours of the day, by filtering for exposures that occurred within a specific hour.
 In Supplementary Figures \ref{fig:segregation_by_hour}, we partition estimates of segregation by 3 hour windows to illustrate how segregation varies throughout the day (see Supplementary Information).